 6. Stop Smoking

-Smoking cigarettes can cause the blood vessels in your body to constrict and damages them as well.
+Smoking cigarettes can cause the blood vessels in your body to constrict and damage them as well.
 If you smoke, do your best to quit.

 7. Try Acupuncture